KnightJC/Jacks-Gym/README.md

 - Font was taken from Fontawesome and google fonts.
 - Social media icons were taken from font awesome too

 #### Media

-- The image in the header, timetable, and gallery where taken from Pexabay
+- The image in the header, timetable, and gallery were taken from Pexabay